Visual Regression Testing: Everything You Need to Know in 2023

 Visual regression testing is crucial because if a site is unreadable or an app is not functional due to a mistake in the visual interface, people will click away from the site or delete the app.
 After all, they are not benefitting from it.
 This hurts revenue.

 The user experience is essential for getting maximum revenue.
 The user interface must not only be functional, but it must also provide the user with the best experience possible to keep engagement up.
+One way to ensure a visually appealing interface is by incorporating a well-designed logo that reflects your brand identity.
 Engagement is the key to ad revenue, SEO, and many other aspects of running a website.

 Additionally, having an exemplary user interface and experience will ensure a site builds trust and credibility with its user base.
 It also reinforces brand image, guides users towards desired actions, and persuades the eye to pay attention to key page elements.
 Not to mention this is where overall legibility and functionality come into play.
 A clean, visually balanced website is crucial for all of this.